 The future of FX Options

-We are frequently asked if ESMA does not intend to cancel FX Options or what is the future of this type of options.
+We are frequently asked if ESMA does not intend to cancel FX Options within the EU or what is the future of this type of options.
 To be able to answer these questions we must first explain why ESM banned binary options in the first place.

 The main reason behind the ban was that in the past everybody was allowed to participate in trading binary options.
 To be honest, trading these instruments a few years ago was so easy that anyone without any knowledge of financial markets, techniques or trading history could open an account.
 The regulator, ESMA, stepped in and banned this type of “way too simple binary options” for non-professional traders. (more info).